programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ### Connecting to the database with a password stored in a configuration file

 The above example to connect is one way to make a connection.
-The connection method described below stores the database connection information on a configuration file so that you do not have to type a password into a variable every time you start a new session in R. I found this to be a finicky process, but it is a more standard and secure way of protecting the credentials used to log into your database.
-This connection method will be used in the code for the remainder of this tutorial, but it can be subsituted with the connection method above.
+The connection method described below stores the database connection information in a configuration file so that you do not have to type a password into a variable every time you start a new session in R. I found this to be a finicky process, but it is a more standard and secure way of protecting the credentials used to log into your database.
+This connection method will be used in the code for the remainder of this tutorial, but it can be subsituted with the simpler connection method above if you prefer.

 #### Create the .cnf file to store the MySQL database connection information